PharmaLedger-IMI/eco-iot-pmed-workspace/README.md

 ## IOT-PMED Space

-This workspace is intended to build 5 modules as described in the projects tab and the open issues.
+This workspace is building 5 modules as described in the projects tab and the open issues.
-Currently, it includes 1 patient app and its wallet.
+Currently, it includes 4 SSApps, 1 adaptor and one common wallet.
-To add more modules, we will include either more SAPPs or cardinal webpages (for prototypes and alpha versions).

 To add modules for the alpha versions prototypes we can use cardinal as described in the documentation here:
 [PrivateSkyCardinal.xyz](https://privatesky.xyz/?Howto/a-site-with-cardinal)